Fujifilm X-A5 vs Panasonic GM5

 It is notable that the X-A5 has a microphone port, which is missing on the GM5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the GM5 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the GM5 from Panasonic.
+Both the X-A5 and the GM5 have been discontinued, but can regularly be found used on eBay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Fujifilm and Panasonic.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-A5 or the Panasonic GM5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.